 To cut the decline of Campagnolo support the company launched the new Potenza groupset last year, aimed at the mid-range market dominated by Shimano’s Ultegra offering, but it does look like you’re still paying a premium to have Campagnolo on your bike.

 That could be set to change, though.
 Campagnolo recently launched a new groupset, Centaur, aimed at the riders who currently use Shimano 105.
-If Campagnolo can get the pricing right for bike manufacturers, we might see more Campagnolo-equipped bikes in the 2018 model year.
+If Campagnolo can get the pricing right for bike manufacturers, we might see more Campagnolo-equipped bikes.

 If you're going to create a modern bike with retro looks then what better groupset to use than the rarely-seen silver version of Campagnolo's Potenza collection?
 It's perfectly suited to the Kings' lugged Reynolds 853 steel frame, building into an up-to-date incarnation of the classic British clubman's bike.